doublethinklab/China-Index-raw-data/README.md

 3. Layer Effect has now been renamed to Alignment in all the 2024 datasets and the main website.

-4. 101 Countries conducted and published by Dec 2024:
+4. 101 countries conducted and published by Dec 2024:

 - Afghanistan
 - Albania